Applies to: STS Series (5–100HP) · STSH Series · STSD · STSP · STSP2

 ⚠ Warning Never operate the compressor if any mechanical, hydraulic, or electrical component is known to be defective.
 Resolve all faults before starting.

-- Check oil level at the sight glass.
-Oil must be at or near the upper limit.
+- Check oil level at the sight glass with the compressor stopped.
+Oil should sit in the middle-to-MAX band of the sight glass.
 Do not start if oil is at or below the minimum mark.

 - Confirm all cabinet doors are closed and latched.